samestep/PochiVM/sphinx/build_and_test.rst

 It should finish in a few seconds with no test failures.
 If not, please report a bug.

-To get a release or production build, just change the parameter passed to ``pochivm_build``.
+To get a release or production build, just change the parameter passed to ``pochivm-build``.
-As is all cmake projects, the ``camke`` command is usually only needed for the first time you build the project.
+As is all cmake projects, the ``cmake`` command is usually only needed for the first time you build the project.
-Later only running ``python3 pochivm_build make [flavor]`` should be enough.
+Later only running ``python3 pochivm-build make [flavor]`` should be enough.

 .. note::